rosemckeon/ploidy/README.md

 ```
 Pjj = chance of not growing to adult size * probability of juvenile survival
 ```
 Growth rates are calcualted based on alleles in the genomes of individuals.
-Survival probabilities are then calculated based on size; the largest juveniles have the highest probabilities of survival.
+Survival occurs after the grwoing period and probabilities are calculated based on size; the largest juveniles have the highest probabilities of survival.
+Polyploids can be given a growth benefit to simulate *"gigas effects"* of genome duplication (see [genetics](#genetics)).

 Parameters: `growth_rate_loci`, `max_growth_rate`, `ploidy_growth_benefit`, `adult_size`, `juvenile_selection_constant`.